williamjameshandley/vimteractive/README.rst

 Installation
 ------------

+Since this package leverages the native vim interactive terminal, it is only compatible with vim 8 or greater.

 To use the key-bindings, you should first disable the ``CTRL-S`` default, which is a terminal command to freeze the output.
 You can disable this by putting